Rugby League Four Nations

-The Rugby League Four Nations (known as the Ladbrokes Four Nations in 2016, for sponsorship purposes) was a biennial rugby league football tournament run in partnership between the Australian Rugby League Commission, Rugby Football League and New Zealand Rugby League representing the top three nations in the sport: Australia, England and New Zealand.
+The Rugby League Four Nations was a rugby league football tournament run in partnership between Australia, England, New Zealand, and a guest nation which changed with every edition.

 The tournament replaced the previous Tri-Nations format by including a fourth nation that qualifies by winning their respective regional competition in a rotation between Europe and the South Pacific.
-France accepted an invitation to play in the inaugural tournament in 2009.
-No tournament was contested in 2012 to allow teams to prepare for the 2013 Rugby League World Cup.
-No tournament has been played since 2016.

 History

-2006–2008: Origins
+Pre–2008: Origins

 The Four Nations replaced the Tri-Nations tournament that was contested between Australia, New Zealand and Great Britain.
 The competition ceased in 2006 with the RLIF wanting more nations to play in regular tournaments with the 'Big Three'.
 England replaced Great Britain as the third nation and the fourth nation has to qualify, depending on where the tournament is being played the fourth nation is either from the Northern or Southern Hemisphere.

-2009–2013: First competitions
+2009–2016: Tournaments

 The inaugural Four Nations was played in England and France in 2009 with France qualifying to be the fourth nation via winning the 2005 European Championship.
 The big three dominated the tournament with Australia beating England in the final.
 The next tournament was played the following year in 2010 with Australia and New Zealand hosting the tournament.
-PNG qualified as the fourth nation through the 2009 Pacific Cup.
+Papua New Guinea qualified as the fourth nation through the 2009 Pacific Cup.
 The big three again dominated and Australia beat New Zealand in the final for their third title.
-2011 was the third consecutive tournament being held in England and Wales, Wales qualified by winning the 2010 European Championship.
+2011 was the third consecutive year the tournament took place, and it was held in England and Wales, Wales qualified by winning the 2010 European Championship.
 The final was a repeat of 2009 with Australia beating England.
 The tournament was not played in 2012 to give teams a rest before the 2013 World Cup.

-2014–: Regular competition

 The next Four Nations was played in 2014 after the World Cup.
 The competition was played in the Southern Hemisphere for the first time since 2010 with Samoa qualifying as the fourth nation.
 Samoa impressed, although they did not win a game they had close games against the big three.
 New Zealand beat Australia in the final.

-The next tournament took place in England in 2016.
+The following, and what would be final tournament took place in England in 2016.
 Scotland qualified for the tournament and also became the first qualifying nation to avoid losing every game when they drew with New Zealand 18-18.
-The final for the 2016 tournament took place at Anfield Stadium in Liverpool, as compared to Elland Road, Leeds, in 2009 and 2011.
-Australia won for the third time in five tournaments, defeating New Zealand in the final.
+The final for the 2016 tournament took place at Anfield Stadium in Liverpool where Australia won for the third time in five tournaments, defeating New Zealand in the final.